sheikhdiallo/COM304_FOUNDATION_1/sessions/session11/docs/assignmentAdvice.md

 ## Weekly personal notes
 You need to demonstrate that you have engaged with the lecture material and done your own supporting research.
-For each topic covered, you should at least attempt ot answer the following questions
+For each topic covered, you should at least attempt to answer the following questions:

 1. Why is this topic considered important for a foundations of computing module?
 2. What were the key learning points from the lecture material?